 In normal circumstances you will need to check and top up the water about every second or third day.
 If you find yourself constantly filling up the water dish, consider putting a dish of water outside the incubator to boost the humidity of the air going into it – if the air going in is very dry it will use more water.
 It also goes without saying that the water you use to top up your incubator should be ‘blood temp’ – just like a babies bath, so the incubator doesn’t have to warm it up.

-While they are not necessary, if you do want to monitor the humidity/temperature in your incubator(s) this set allows you to monitor up to three incubators: https://wapoultryequipment.net.au/product/thermometer-wireless-thermometer-hygrometer-with-3-sensors/
+While they are not necessary, if you do want to monitor the humidity/temperature in your incubator, we now (Dec 2021) have these thermometer/hydrometers in stock: https://wapoultryequipment.net.au/product/thermometer-digital-thermometer-hygrometer/